Lesson 6 of 7 - evolve and enjoy a high-nurturance family

 Typically, these surface problems occur in clusters which amplify each other and stress all family members.
 They are compounded in typical stepfamilies by a mix of other complex problems.

-These surface (secondary) issues are significant family stressors - and they each are symp-toms of deeper issues.
-They are likely to persist until the primary issues are admitted and resolved.
+These surface (secondary) issues are significant family stressors - and they each are symptoms of deeper issues.
+They are likely to persist until the primary issues causing them are admitted and resolved.

 colorbutton.gif Four Primary Causes of Ex-mate Hostility and PAS

-As a family-systems therapist, I've worked with hundreds of conflicted divorcing parents.
-I conclude that four interactive factors cause excessive or chronic anger, aggression, and hostility between such tormented couples.
+As a family-systems therapist since 1979, I've worked with hundreds of conflicted divorcing parents.
+I conclude that four interactive factors cause excessive anger, aggression, and hostility between such tormented couples.
 These factors are often amplified by biased, unaware relatives, loyal new partners, lawyers, mediators, judges, and counselors.

 Once each primary factor is understood and accepted, it can be significantly reduced.
-The roots of divorce and PAS are…
+I propose that the roots of divorce and PAS are…

-1) Psychological wounds - One or both parents are wounded and don't want to know that or to admit that they are survivors of low-nurturance childhoods.
-One common symptom is blaming each other, defending, counter-blaming, and denying personal responsibility for causing half the family problems.
-See Lesson 1 in this Web site for practical options on wound assessment and reduction.
+1) Psychological wounds - One or both parents are wounded and don't want to know that or to admit that they are survivors of early-childhood abandonment, neglect, and abuse (trauma).
+Common wound symptom are blaming each other, defending, counter-blaming, and denying personal responsibility for causing half the family problems.
+See Lesson 1 in this Web site for practical options on wound assessment and healing.

 2) Unawareness - One or both parents don't know they don't know how to...